paractmol/bbounty/README.md

   list        List discovered domains

 Flags:
   -h, --help      help for bbounty
+  -v, --verbose   Verbose mode

 Use "bbounty [command] --help" for more information about a command.